yaronl3v/EarthMapMaker/README.md

 - **Full Earth coverage**: Complete coverage of the planet's surface
 - **Easy to use**: Simple Python script with minimal dependencies

+### Advanced generator (`generate_map_equal_merge.py`)

+In addition to the equal-area generator above, the project includes an alternative script that focuses on visual variety and performance:

+- **Smart polygon merging**: Deterministic neighbour merges create natural-looking regions without manual tuning
+- **Efficient spatial indexing**: Uses STRtree indexes for lightning-fast neighbour and touch queries even with thousands of cells
+- **Accurate coastline clipping**: All borders are clipped to the real coastline, guaranteeing that no geometry spills into the sea
+- **Zero sliver leftovers**: Aggressive sliver removal passes ensure tiny polygons are merged away, leaving a clean dataset

 ## Setup

 1.  **Create a virtual environment:**